rubymoonhead/practice-css-animations/README.md

 # practice-css-animations

 I first learned about CSS animations from Prof. Graham in my COSW10 class at LBCC.

-This web page is not responsive for mobile and tablet.
+This web page is responsive for mobile and tablet.